Classification of abelian Schur groups I: Abstract

 \section{Abstract}

-A finite group $G$ is called a \emph{Schur} group if every $S$-ring over $G$ is \emph{schurian}, i.e. associated in a natural way with a subgroup of $\sym(G)$ that contains all right translations of~$G$.
+A finite group $G$ is called a \emph{Schur} group if every Schur ring over $G$ is \emph{schurian}, i.e. associated in a natural way with a subgroup of the symmetric group~$\sym(G)$ that contains all right translations of~$G$.
 The list of all possible abelian Schur groups was obtained by Evdokimov, Kov\'acs, and Ponomarenko in 2016.
-In two papers, we finish a classification of abelian Schur groups.
+In two papers, we complete a classification of abelian Schur groups.
 In the present paper, we study schurity of several groups from the list.
-Namely, we prove that a direct product of the elementary abelian group of order~4 and a cyclic group, whose order is an odd prime power or a product of two distinct odd primes, is a Schur group and establish nonschurity of some other groups from the list. \\ \\ \textbf{Keywords}: $S$-rings, Schur groups, permutation groups.
+First, we prove that a direct product of the elementary abelian group of order~4 and a cyclic group, whose order is an odd prime power or a product of two distinct odd primes, is a Schur group.
+Second, we establish nonschurity of some other groups from the list. \\ \\ \textbf{Keywords}: $S$-rings, Schur groups, permutation groups.

 \textbf{MSC}: 05E30, 20B25.